mehtamohit013/mehtamohit013/README.md

 ### Hi there 👋

 I am currently a graduate student at New York University and am interested in Data Science, Data Engineering, and High-Performance Machine Learning.

+- 🔭 I’m currently working on [Ploomber](https://github.com/ploomber/ploomber) with a focus on simplifying data science pipelines and enhancing SQL support in Jupyter Notebooks through [Jupysql](https://github.com/ploomber/jupysql)
+- 📫 How to reach me: mehtamohit013@gmail.com
+- 🤔 I am actively looking for FTE in the field of Data Science and Data Engineering.
+If you have one, feel free to shoot me an [email](mailto:mehtamohit013@gmail.com).
 <!--
 **mehtamohit013/mehtamohit013** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.